 Case in point, the sizzling wagyu steak is served on a fo zek stone (AKA really, really hot).
 It’s delivered to your table, doused in brandy and set alight, flames licking upwards and cooking the meat to mouth-watering perfection right in front of you.
 Dinner and show?
 We think so.

 Each dish tells a story too.
 Take the salmon yu sheng with ginger soy sesame oil.
 Chinese New Year festivities often involve the tossing of yu sheng for good fortune.
-So at Mr Hizola’s the salmon is delivered to your table and then tossed by your server.
-It’s believed the higher you toss, the better your prospects and fortune in the year ahead, so be sure to ask them to use a little extra elbow grease.
+So at Mr Hizola’s the meal is delivered to your table and then tossed by your server.
+It’s believed the higher you toss, the better your prospects and fortune in the year ahead.

 Want even better news?
 They’re doing Yum Cha people!
 That’s right, seven days a week, 12pm until 4pm, you can get your fill of half roasted duck pancakes, golden buddha tofu rolls, kung pao chicken and Mongolian clay pot beef.
 Yea, we suggest wearing loose pants for that one.